Caching of query parameters

 - Avoid creating email campaigns that generate a wide variety of query parameter variants.
 Reduce the number of variants wherever possible.

-A specific set of those query parameters are filtered at the Varnish page cache, including: hpt, eref, iref, fbid, fb_xd_bust, fb_xd_fragment, npt, iid, icid, ncid, snapid, _, fb_ref, fb_source, omcamp, affiliate, migAgencyId, migSource, migTrackDataExt, migRandom, gclid, migTrackFmtExt, linkId, _ga, hootPostID, pretty, gref, __lsa, ia_share_url, fbclid, mod, wsrlui
+Values for these query parameters are filtered by the page cache: _, hpt, eref, iref, fbid, fb_xd_bust, fb_xd_fragment, npt, iid, icid, ncid, snapid, fb_ref, fb_source, omcamp, affiliate, migAgencyId, migSource, migTrackDataExt, migRandom, gclid, migTrackFmtExt, linkId, _ga, hootPostID, pretty, gref, __lsa, ia_share_url, fbclid, mod, wsrlui

 For example: